kendru/ds-async-di/README.md

 Dead-simple asynchronous dependency injection.

-*async-di* provides a simple framework for managing the lifecycle of a number of asynchronous components that may depend on each other.
+*ds-async-di* provides a simple framework for managing the lifecycle of a number of asynchronous components that may depend on each other.
 It uses the dependency tree data structure from [ds-deps](https://github.com/kendru/ds-deps) to calculate the order in which a system of asynchronous components should be